Nakilon/directlink/README.md

 # gem directlink

-This tool can convert a thumbnail URL to a high resolution image URL for several popular image hostings.
+This tool converts any sort of image hyperlink (a thumbnail URL, a link to an album, etc.) to a high resolution one.
 Also it tells the resulting resolution and the image type (format).
-I wanted such automation often so finally I've decided to make a gem with a binary.
+I wanted such automation often so I made a gem with a binary.

 ## Usage